Commerce > Business Studies (BST) Class 12 > Chapter Notes - Marketing Management

 Advantages of Packaging

-1. Rising standards of Health and Sanitation: The people are becoming health conscious so they like to buy packed goods.
+1. Rising standards of Health and Sanitation: People are becoming health conscious so they like to buy packed goods.
 The reason is that the chances of adulteration in such goods are minimized.

 2. Innovational Opportunity: With the increasing use of packaging more innovational opportunity becomes available in this area for the researcher.

 3. Product Differentiation: Packaging is helpful in creating product differentiation.
-The colour, material and size of the package makes differences in the quantity of the product.
+The colour, material, and size of the package make differences in the quantity of the product.

-I) Labelling: Labelling means putting identification marks on the package.
-Label is a carrier of information & provides information like - name of the product, name of the manufacturer, contents of the product, expiry and manufacturing date, general information for use, weight etc. Labels perform following functions:
+Labelling means putting identification marks on the package.
+The label is a carrier of information & provides information like - the name of the product, name of the manufacturer, contents of the product, expiry, and manufacturing date, general information for use, weight, etc. Labels perform the following functions:

 1. Identify the product: It helps the customers to identify the product from the various types available.
-For example: We can easily identify a Cadbury chocolate from the various chocolates by purple colour of its label.
+For example, We can easily identify Cadbury chocolate from the various chocolates by the purple color of its label.

 2. Describe the product and specify its contents: The manufacturer prints all the information related to the product.

-3. Grading of products: With the help of label, products can be graded indifferent categories for example: Brook Bond Red Label, Brook Bond Yellow Label, Green Label etc.
+3. Grading of products: With the help of labels, products can be graded in different categories for example Brook Bond Red Label, Brook Bond Yellow Label, Green Label, etc.

-4. Helps in promotion of products: Attractive and colourful labels excite the customers and induce them to buy the products.
-For example: 40%extra free mentioned on detergent etc.
+4. Helps in the promotion of products: Attractive and colorful labels excite the customers and induce them to buy the products.
+For example, 40% extra free is mentioned on detergent etc.

-II) P-PRICE MIX: Meaning and concept of Price: Price may be defined as the amount of money paid by a buyer (or received by a seller) in consideration of the purchase of a product or a service.
-Pricing is crucial for manufacturers, customers and intermediaries.
-A customer will buy a product only when he perceives that value or a product is at least equal to value of money, which he has to pay in the form of price.
+Price may be defined as the amount of money paid by a buyer (or received by a seller) in consideration of the purchase of a product or a service.
+Pricing is crucial for manufacturers, customers, and intermediaries.
+A customer will buy a product only when he perceives that the value of a product is at least equal to the value of money, which he has to pay in the form of price.
 Before framing any pricing policy following factors should be considered:

 1. Pricing Objectives